Our team

 TW: @latrobeasia

-Dr Bec Strating is the Director of La Trobe Asia and Associate Professor in Politics and International Relations at La Trobe University.
-Her current research interests include maritime disputes in Asia and Australian foreign and defence policy.
-In 2019, she was awarded an Asian Studies Visiting Fellowship at the East-West Center in Washington DC.
+Bec Strating is the Director of La Trobe Asia and Professor of International Relations at La Trobe University.
+Her research focuses primarily on maritime disputes in Asia and Australian foreign and defence policy.

 Bec is available for research supervision in Australian politics, Australian Foreign Policy and International Relations of Asia.